-In May 2020, HMRC released a consultation document regarding a new requirement for Notification of uncertain tax treatments by large businesses to HMRC.
-Following input from advisers and industry, a second consultation took place earlier this year focusing more on some of the practical issues, with revised proposals published in March 2021.
-The rules are expected to be legislated in Finance Bill 2021/22, to apply to returns filed from April 2022.
+In May 2020, HMRC released a consultation document regarding a new requirement for notification of uncertain tax treatments by large businesses to HMRC.
+Following input from advisers and industry, a second consultation took place in early 2021 which revised proposals and focussed on some of the practical issues.
+In July 2021 HMRC published draft legislation and in August 2021, published draft detailed guidance, in which proposals had developed further.
+HMRC intend to legislate in Finance Bill 2021/22, to apply to returns due to be filed from 1 April 2022.

 Key points from the consultation